a-tatoulis/alexamidying/README.md

 - Real-time risk assessment and scoring
 - Interactive patient profiles with detailed metrics
 - Automated intervention recommendations
-- Data visualization with Plotly and Altair
+- Data visualisation with Plotly and Altair
 - Responsive design with dark theme
 - Efficient data caching for performance